michaelmcandrew/civicrm-buildkit-docker/README.md

 # CiviCRM buildkit on Docker

 A buildkit oriented docker set up for CiviCRM.
 This repository creates a CiviCRM development environment based on buildkit.

-It roughly follows the Docker principles of isolating services in containers (rather than creating an entire set up in a single container) which should make it easy to try out different versions and flavours of the various services.
+It tries to follow the Docker principles of isolating services in containers (rather than munging the whole set up into a single container) in order to make it easier to experiment with different versions and flavours of the various services.

 * `nginx` from nginx: serves the development sites
 * `fpm` from php-fpm: processes php requests from nginx